Wall Street Next Week: Financial astrology for the successful investor & trade

 *Gamestop & friends such as AMC are Like Bitcoin, its trading has little or no relationship to reality.

-Short of a reality check that the emperor has NO clothes, newbies learning that all stocks do NOT go UP ALL the time can also time market top (FEB).
+Short of a reality check that the emperor has NO clothes, newbies learning that all stocks do NOT go UP ALL the time can also time market top (Feb/March).

 Commodity Trading: